Westover, Maryland

 Westover is an unincorporated community in Somerset County, Maryland, United States.
 It is located on Maryland Route 413 near its terminus at U.S. Route 13.
-Owing to its central location in Somerset County, Westover is home to many important services.
+Owing to its central location in Somerset County, Westover is home to many important services and businesses.

-Westover has a post office with the zip code of 21871.
+Westover has a post office with the zip code of 21871, located at 8930 Crisfield Hwy.
 Its area code is 410.

 About

 The community possesses a post office and a former elementary school near its center.
 It also has two convenience stores and gas stations, one of which is in the median of US 13.
 Further south on MD 413 is the Somerset County Health Department.
 Further north is the Eastern Correctional Institution, one of the largest employers in the county.

 The Somerset County Sheriff's Department is located in the community, on 30426 Sam Barnes Road.
 The Somerset County Department of Parks and Recreation is also located here.
 The Great Hope Golf Course is located a little further south on MD 413.

 Arlington, Beauchamp House, Brentwood Farm, Cedar Hill, Liberty Hall, Salisbury Plantation, St. Paul's Methodist Episcopal Church, and William T. Tull House are listed on the National Register of Historic Places.